saimmistin/sql-tableau-excel_examples/README.md

 # sql-excel_examples

+In this reposit there are sql and excel samples.
+If you want to see my tableau files click below

-This link consisit my tableau files https://drive.google.com/drive/folders/1c_k3Nn40MKodoKX42yVX3i9c5JLt7CoP
+This link consist my tableau files https://drive.google.com/drive/folders/1c_k3Nn40MKodoKX42yVX3i9c5JLt7CoP